hyperhq/hykins/README.md

 > - By default, Hykins is launched in `development` mode.
 See [blow](#production-setup) to see how to run Hykins in production mode
 > - In `development` mode, the recommended container size is `m1` (1GB)
 > - `ADMIN_USERNAME`/ `ADMIN_PASSWORD` is for the Hykins admin account (default: `admin`/`nimda`)
-> - `ACCESS_KEY`/ `SECRET_KEY` is the API credential of hyper.sh
+> - `ACCESS_KEY`/ `SECRET_KEY` is the API credential of Hyper.sh

-Containers in hyper.sh come without public IP address by default.
+Containers in Hyper.sh come without public IP address by default.
 To enable Internet access, you need to request one and attach to the container:
 ```
 $ FIP=`hyper fip allocate 1`
 $ hyper fip attach $FIP hykins